Using automatic bidding

 - Set bid adjustments to increase or decrease your bids when your ad is competing to appear on mobile devices and in specific locations.
 Bid adjustments can give you more control over when and where your ad appears.

-- Set up custom ad scheduling to show your ads on certain days or during specific times, and use automatic bidding to maximize clicks during those days and times.
+- Set up custom ad scheduling to show your ads on certain days or during specific times, and use automatic bidding to maximise clicks during those days and times.
 Note that if you set bid adjustments based on day and time with campaigns using automatic bidding, those bid adjustments won't be applied to your bids.

 - If you'd like to have more control over your bids, you may be interested in learning how to set CPC bids for individual keywords or placements.